dtg3/st_work/hw8/hwa-conclusion.md

 Guide to the Galaxy".

-A search by title (e.g., "Harry Potter") and location (e.g. "Tompkins Square") resulted in less results in the product when compared to the old version of the NYPL Catalog used as an oracle (25 vs. 30).
+A search by title (e.g., "Harry Potter") and location (e.g. "Tompkins Square") returned less results in the product when compared to the old version of the NYPL Catalog used as an oracle (25 vs. 30).

 In testing the view of the location in which copies are at, when searching for